List of Home and Away characters introduced in 2015: Billie Ashford

 Billie Ashford, played by Tessa de Josselin, made her first screen appearance on 27 April 2015.
 Details about her casting and character were released on 21 April 2015.
 Of joining the cast, De Josselin said "I was super chuffed.
 No doubt there was a huge grin on my face for the rest of the week.
 It's a cool thing when hard work pays off and you know you've been given an opportunity to do what you love."
 Billie is the younger sister of Martin Ashford (George Mason), who tried to track her down after he was released from prison.
-Mason commented, "Billie is the only family Ash has left, and he feels they need to make amends now he's out of jail."
+Mason commented, "Billie is the only family Ash has left, and he feels they need to make amends now he is out of jail."
 Describing Billie, de Josselin said "Billie's super upfront and sometimes lacks a social filter."
 Billie and Ash were reunited at their brother Luke's graveside on Anzac Day.
 The character was killed off on the 15 February 2017.

 Charlotte King

 Charlotte King, played by Erika Heynatz, made her first screen appearance on 25 June 2015.
 The character and casting was announced on 11 January 2015.
 Heynatz began filming on-set during the week commencing 12 January.
 Of her casting, Heynatz commented "Just like with any new job or new environment, there are always some nerves.
 But ultimately, I am really thrilled.
 It feels like the perfect timing, the perfect role and the character is going to be a lot of fun to play."
 Charlotte is a biology teacher, who joined the staff at the local high school.
 She later explained that Charlotte comes to Summer Bay for a fresh start, something that Haynatz related to, but would be hiding "a secret history".
-Debbie Schipp for news.com.au commented that Charlotte would not have a low key arrival, while Heynatz added "there's no slinking into the show in the background – she definitely makes an entrance."
+Debbie Schipp for news.com.au commented that Charlotte would not have a low key arrival, while Heynatz added "there is no slinking into the show in the background – she definitely makes an entrance."
 The character was killed off by Josh Barrett in the season finale on 9 December 2015.